 H. Jay MeloshH.
-Jay Melosh (born 23 June 1947) is an American geophysicist specialising in impact cratering.
+Jay Melosh (June 23, 1947 – September 11, 2020) was an American geophysicist specialising in impact cratering.
 He earned a degree in physics from Princeton University and a doctoral degree in physics and geology from Caltech in 1972.
+His PhD thesis concerned quarks.
 Melosh's research interests include impact craters, planetary tectonics, and the physics of earthquakes and landslides.
 His recent research includes studies of the giant impact origin of the moon, the Chicxulub impact that is thought to have extinguished most dinosaurs, and studies of ejection of rocks from their parent bodies.
-He is active in astrobiological studies that relate chiefly to the exchange of microorganisms between the terrestrial planets (a process known as panspermia or transpermia).
+He was active in astrobiological studies that relate chiefly to the exchange of microorganisms between the terrestrial planets (a process known as panspermia or transpermia).

 Melosh was a member of the American Geophysical Union, Geological Society of America, Meteoritical Society, American Astronomical Society (Division of Planetary Sciences,) and the American Association for the Advancement of Science.
 He was the recipient of the Barringer Medal of the Meteoritical Society for his work on the physics of impact, and of the G. K. Gilbert Award from the Geological Society of America.
 He was elected to the National Academy of Sciences in 2003.
 Provided by Wikipedia

 Showing 1 - 5 of 5 for search: 'Melosh, Jay', query time: 0.02s